The-FinAI/PIXIU/README.md

 To address these gaps, we introduce PIXIU, providing:

 1. Open-source LLMs tailored for finance called FinMA, by fine-tuning LLaMA with the dataset constructed in PIXIU.
-2. Large-scale, high-quality multi-task and multi-modal financial instruction tuning data.
+2. Large-scale, high-quality multi-task and multi-modal financial instruction tuning data FIT.
-3. Holistic financial evaluation benchmarks FLUPE for assessing financial LLMs.
+3. Holistic financial evaluation benchmarks FLARE for assessing financial LLMs.

 ## Key Features

 - **Open resources**: PIXIU openly provides the financial LLM, instruction tuning data, and datasets included in the evaluation benchmark to encourage open research and transparency.

-- **Multi-task**: The instruction tuning data in PIXIU cover a diverse set of financial tasks, including four financial NLP tasks and two financial prediction tasks.
+- **Multi-task**: The instruction tuning data in PIXIU cover a diverse set of financial tasks, including four financial NLP tasks and one financial prediction task.

-- **Multi-modality**: PIXIU's instruction tuning data consist of multi-modality financial data, including time series data from stock movement predictions and portfolio management tasks.
+- **Multi-modality**: PIXIU's instruction tuning data consist of multi-modality financial data, including time series data from the stock movement prediction task.
 It covers various types of financial texts, including reports, news articles, tweets, and regulatory filings.

 - **Diversity**: Unlike previous benchmarks focusing mainly on financial NLP tasks, PIXIU's evaluation benchmark includes critical financial prediction tasks aligned with real-world scenarios, making it more challenging.